Review guidance updates on Malign Foreign Talent Recruitment Programs and Institutional Disclosures and Reporting.

 The University of Washington is committed to international collaborative research, with partnerships and projects in over 130 countries.
 Our track record of collaborative research, coupled with strong individual research groups has kept the UW globally competitive and provided us opportunities critical to advancing science and to solving society’s most pressing issues.
 The quality of our researchers and students make the UW a leader in funding, quality and impact.

 We have been providing regular guidance and resources including requirements for disclosure of all foreign collaborations.
-Review the announcements on the Research home page.
+Review the announcements on the Research homepage.
 We expect ongoing guidance from the NIH and other federal agencies to evolve.
 In conjunction with the Faculty Council on Research and the Research Advisory Board, we will be looking at how the UW, with our peers, define collaboration and how we can adapt research policy to this new understanding.

-Following NSPM-33 and associated Implementation Guidance, national security with higher education and research organizations, including concerns voiced about foreign threats to U.S. intellectual property and integrity of federally funded research endeavors, continue to be of national priority.
-As a result, federal sponsors are developing and rolling out guidance intended to mitigate these risks.
+Potential risks to national security at higher education and research organizations continue to be of national priority.
+As a result, federal sponsors are issuing guidance intended to mitigate these risks.
 Information and guidance from select sponsors is collected here for reference.

 We will provide updates as they become available.
 Other federal sponsors may have different requirements.
-Please check specific funding opportunity announcements and relevant agency grant policies for individual applications.
+Please check specific funding opportunity announcements and relevant federal policies for individual applications.

 UW researchers whose research is supported with federal funding should update and maintain their current and pending or other support documentation.
 Make sure to include all sources of support, foreign or domestic, including scholarships or fellowships.